DataCollaborativeForJustice/DOC_Jail_Population_Timeseries/README.md

 After analyzing the average daily jail population from July 2021 to current day, we found that the jail population does not have a strong seasonal component but does have a strong upward trend through time.
 We also found that the ADP is highly correlation with the admission counts for a given time period and the number of individuals in custody 4 months prior to the current month.
 This aligns with our subject matter expertise as we know that average length of stay for individuals in custody is roughly 110 days or 3.5 months.
 Therefore, we expect the number of individuals in custody 4 months ago to be negatively correlated with the current month's population.

-Explore the requirements, data sources, and methodology used throughout this project below.
+Explore the data sources and methodology used throughout this project below.
 The finding in this repository are used to create the automated projections in the New York City Jail Population Tracker here [ADD LINK HERE].

-# Requirements

 # Data Sources